 Chair caning, coupled with running the business, brings together a life-long love of learning, working with my hands, problem solving, process refinement and a demented pattern fetish.
 Too good to be true!
 The little time I have away from weaving chairs and crunching numbers is spent surrounded by books, stringed instruments and puppets…all to be included in a future adventure, yet to be determined…

-I first started out pouncing on all of the dangling strings of plants and paper.
-When Brandy & Dave would blow in my face, I learned that they were actually doing something with the dangling bits of plant, like weaving them around those chair frames that filled the shop.
+I started out with chairs by pouncing on all of the dangling strings of plants and paper.
+When Brandy & Dave would blow in my face, I learned that they were actually doing something with the dangling bits of plant, like weaving them around those chair frames that filled the shop, so I stopped.

-I then realized that there were pieces of the dangling strings of plants and paper on the floor, so I decided I could help by collecting them and eating them.
+I then realized that there were pieces of the dangling strings of plants and paper on the floor, so I decided I could help by collecting them in my mouth and showing thim off to visitors.
 I’ve never had a taste for chair legs though.